Choosing Hydrangeas for Your Garden

-Munchkin Oakleaf Hydrangea: Munchkin Oakleaf Hydrangea Hydrangea is an exceptional cultivar introduced by the U.S. National Arboretum.
-Compact and well-suited for smaller landscape, in groups or as a hedge.
+Munchkin Oakleaf Hydrangea: Munchkin Oakleaf Hydrangea is an exceptional cultivar introduced by the U.S. National Arboretum.
+This type of hydrangea is compact and well-suited for smaller landscapes, in groups, or as a hedge.

-Snow Queen Oakleaf Hydrangea: Hydrangea Snow Queen is a cultivar produces 8-inch-long, conical flower heads from early summer on.
-It is as notable for its distinct, deeply lobed leaves as for its reliably showy, creamy blooms.
+Snow Queen Oakleaf Hydrangea: Hydrangea Snow Queen is a cultivar that produces 8-inch-long, conical flower heads from early summer on.
+It is notable for its distinct, deeply lobed leaves and reliably showy, creamy blooms.
 The foliage produces outstanding fall color and the flowers take on purplish-pink hues when dried.